ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/server-side.md

   - *Productivity*:
-    - Overall very high since the package manager [npm] does most of the heavy lifting in many stages of development (e.g., initialization, testing, deployment)
+    - Overall very high since the package manager [npm] does most of the heavy lifting in many stages of development (e.g., initialization, testing, deployment).
-    - Same coding language as used for the client sides
+    - Same coding language as used for the client sides.
   - *Functionality*:
     - Large amount of packages for virtually everything!
-    - State-of-the-art package managers as [npm], [yarn] or [bower] can be used to install and handle module dependencies effectively
+    - State-of-the-art package managers as [npm], [yarn] or [bower] can be used to install and handle module dependencies effectively.

 **Cons:**

-  - Javascript does not have good low-level integration with C++, at least as good as python.
+  - Javascript does not integrate with C++ as well as python does.
-  - Javascript does not have an official built-in or standard-like library like other languages but instead a plethora of *de facto* modules
+  - Javascript does not have an official built-in or standard-like library like other languages but instead a plethora of *de facto* modules.
-  - Found that the complexity of module dependencies makes it sometimes very difficult to track down and solve issues
+  - Found that the complexity of module dependencies makes it sometimes very difficult to track down and solve issues.

 ## C++ [wt]